lukemiloszewski/llm-wrangler/README.md

 # README

-`llm-wrangler` is a CLI utility to develop with the inputs and outputs of llm-generated content.
+`llm-wrangler` is a CLI utility to generate the code structure from the output of llm-generated content.

 ## Installation